pseale/presentation-getting-feedback/README.md

 # Detailed outline

-- I'm Peter, I'm here to talk about building software, and putting more tools in your toolbox.
+- I'm Peter, I'm here to talk about building software
-- I'm not an expert and I encourage others to jump in.
-My goal is to get us all to share what tips we have.
+- Good, unique perspective: constantly shifting technology stacks, lots of experience, not a naturally strong programmer, and I keep my ear to the streets
-- DEMO: recent (shameful) python searches
+- Not an expert (see python searches)
-- I have my own little tips, many of them, but do jump in!
+- Set expectations: I have some good tips, and I will share them.
+I have good perspective, and I will share it.
+I will be very honest about my impure dev workflow.
+- Expectations for you: I seriously believe I am not the best person in the room to give perspective on any specific technique.
+Y'all jump in and share your experience.
+- Takeaways: Ideally, we learn how to extract the maximum value out of each technique, and maybe even get exposed to new-to-us techniques.
-- general theme: strong programmers don't need tools--but the rest of us do, so ignore the strong programmers
+- general theme: strong programmers don't need tools--but the rest of us do
   - I am not a naturally strong programmer - I make lots of easy mistakes and thus rely on every available tool to help
   - Quote from a strong programmer: Rob Pike: "Syntax highlighting is juvenile.
 When I was a child, I was taught arithmetic using colored rods.
 I grew up and today I use monochromatic numerals" - Rob Pike is very, very wrong
-  - He's totally wrong about syntax highlighting, but he has a valuable point that applies generally (elsewhere). **What is his point?
+  - He's totally wrong about syntax highlighting...HOWEVER...he has a valuable point. **What is his point?
 Good-faith explanation?**
   - HYPOTHESIS: strong programmers do not need tools like the rest of us
   - however, the rest of us can get very far with tools
   - **thus, lean on every tool possible**